gdarko/wp-vimeo-videos/readme.txt

 **Integrtes your WordPress site with Vimeo using the Vimeo API and allows the user to upload videos directly from WordPress. :)**

-**Disclaimer:** I don't work for Vimeo and the plugin is not official Vimeo sofware.
+**Disclaimer:** I don't work for Vimeo and the plugin is not official Vimeo software.
 It just uses their Developer API to provide interface for uploading videos directly from WordPress.

 Especially useful in the following cases:
 - If you want to speed up the entire process.
 No need to login to Vimeo, you can now upload videos directly WordPress.